 1. What is the Help to Buy incentive?

-Many people will have heard about Help to Buy given its prevalence in the news, when the July stimulus package offered by the government extended the scheme as and from the 23rd July this year.
-Before the July stimulus package, you could avail of Help to Buy when certain satisfying criteria were met.
-You could avail of the lesser of a €20,000 rebate, five percent of the value of the property or the amount of income tax or deposit interest retention tax you paid in the previous four years.
+Many people will have heard about Help to Buy given its prevalence in the news, when the July stimulus package, and subsequently the October Budget, offered by the government extended the scheme as and from the 23rd July of 2020 Before the July stimulus package, you could avail of Help to Buy when certain satisfying criteria were met.
+You could avail of the lesser of a €20,000 rebate, five per cent of the value of the property or the amount of income tax or deposit interest retention tax you paid in the previous four years.

 2. Who is eligible for Help to Buy and what type of property qualifies for the scheme?